AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 finally reached, who is called death, so that he also may be destroyed and no longer be an enemy.
-When, therefore, all rational souls shall have been restored to a condition of this kind, then the nature of this body of ours will undergo a change into the glory of a spiritual body.\"
+When, therefore, all rational souls shall have been restored to a condition of this kind, then the nature of this body of ours will undergo a change into the glory of a spiritual body."

-In *Contra Celsum*,[^264] Origen says: \"We assert that the Word, who is the Wisdom of God, shall bring together all intelligent creatures, and convert them into his own perfection, through the instrumentality of their free will and of their own exertions.
-The Word is more powerful than all the diseases of the soul, and he applies his remedies to each one according to the pleasure of God--- for the name of God is to be invoked by all, so that all shall serve him with one consent.\"
+In *Contra Celsum*,[^264] Origen says: "We assert that the Word, who is the Wisdom of God, shall bring together all intelligent creatures, and convert them into his own perfection, through the instrumentality of their free will and of their own exertions.
+The Word is more powerful than all the diseases of the soul, and he applies his remedies to each one according to the pleasure of God--- for the name of God is to be invoked by all, so that all shall serve him with one consent."

 ## Mercy and Justice Harmonious.

-The heresy that has wrought so much harm in modern theology, that justness and goodness in God are different and hostile attributes was advocated, Origen says, by \"some\" in his day, and he meets it admirably,[^265] by showing that the two attributes are identical in their purpose. \"Justice is goodness,\" he declares. \"God confers benefits justly, and punishes with kindness, since neither goodness without justice, nor justice without goodness, can display the dignity of the divine nature.\"
+The heresy that has wrought so much harm in modern theology, that justness and goodness in God are different and hostile attributes was advocated, Origen says, by "some" in his day, and he meets it admirably,[^265] by showing that the two attributes are identical in their purpose.
+"Justice is goodness," he declares.
+"God confers benefits justly, and punishes with kindness, since neither goodness without justice, nor justice without goodness, can display the dignity of the divine nature."

 ## Origen's Grand Statement.

 Origen argues that God must be passionless because unchanging.
 Wrath, hatred, repentance, are ascribed to him in the Bible because human infirmities require such a presentation.
-Punishment results from sin as a legitimate consequence, and is not God\'s direct work....
-In the Restitution God\'s wrath will not be spoken of.
+Punishment results from sin as a legitimate consequence, and is not God's direct work....
+In the Restitution God's wrath will not be spoken of.
 God really has but one passion --- Love.
 All he does illustrates some phase of this divine emotion.
 He declares that with God the one fixed point is the End, when God shall be all in all.
 All intelligent work has a perfect end.
 Of Col.
 1:20 and Heb.
-2:19, he says: Christ is \"the Great High Priest, not only for man but for every rational creature.\" In his Homilies on Ezekiel, he says: "If it had not been conducive to the conversion of sinners to employ suffering, never would a compassionate and benevolent God have inflicted punishment.\" Love, which \"never faileth,\" will preserve the whole creation from all possibility of further fall; and \"God will be all in all,\" forever.
+2:19, he says: Christ is "the Great High Priest, not only for man but for every rational creature."
+In his Homilies on Ezekiel, he says: "If it had not been conducive to the conversion of sinners to employ suffering, never would a compassionate and benevolent God have inflicted punishment."
+Love, which "never faileth," will preserve the whole creation from all possibility of further fall; and "God will be all in all," forever.

 ## Note.

-Celsus seems to have been the first heathen author to name the Christian books, so that they were well-known within a century of our Lord\'s death.
-We, undoubtedly, have every objection, advanced by him against Christianity, preserved in Origen\'s reply.
+Celsus seems to have been the first heathen author to name the Christian books, so that they were well-known within a century of our Lord's death.
+We, undoubtedly, have every objection, advanced by him against Christianity, preserved in Origen's reply.
 He not only attacks our faith on minor points, but his chief assaults are directed to show that the new religion is not a special revelation; that its doctrines are not new; that it is not superior to other religions; that its doctrines are